Car categories explained

 What is a Category A car?

-If a car is classed as category A, back away immediately.
-A Cat A car will have suffered extensive damage and have no economically salvageable parts.
+A category A car will have suffered extensive damage with no salvageable parts.
 It may have been severely damaged in an accident or a total burn-out.
 The car – and all its spare parts – should be crushed.

 What is a Category B car?

 This means the car suffered heavy damage resulting in the chassis being bent and should not be repaired.
-The car may be old or low value and beyond any form of economic repair.
 Some of the parts may be salvageable, but the body shell should be crushed and it should never return to the road.

 What is a Category S car?